-Service Pack 1 (SP1) for Visual Studio 2008 is now available.
+Service Pack 1 (SP1) for Visual Studio 2008 is also available.
 PVF 2008 is compatible with VS 2008 SP1; however, you are not required to upgrade unless you plan to use PVF's MPI features.

-You can obtain this update from the Microsoft web page: www.microsoft.com/downloads.
+You can obtain Visual Studio updates from the Microsoft web page: www.microsoft.com/downloads.